mikeprivette/NIST-to-Tech/README.md

 Organizations are all complex in different ways.
 Technology and it's implementation is nuanced and results can often vary.
 There is no one-size-fits-all or truisms when it comes to technology, other than the fact that every organization needs technology and needs ways to secure their business.

 This project is meant to be a guide and a starting point to help the community in making cybersecurity technology decisions that map to the NIST CSF.

+## The Tools

+[Here is the mapping](ToolMapping.md).
+Please feel free to fork and/or add issues/PRs to help make this work better for everyone.